 A whetstone or a Waterstone is essentially a rectangular block of stone used to sharpen and hone the edge of a knife.
 This method requires more effort and even more practice but when you become good at it you will know that it’s worth it.
 It is especially great for bigger chef knives and, to be honest, for all sizes of kitchen knives.

 Whetstones come with different grit counts, indicating the level of coarseness.
 Around 1,000 grits is perfect for sharpening a knife.
-Some whetstones come in a whole tool that is a fixed angle kitchen knife sharpener.
-This tool makes sharpening with this method much easier
+Some whetstones come 2 grits.
+This tool makes sharpening with this method much easier.

 So now, when you have your whetstone, you will need a more detailed guide for using it because as we have stated previously, this method is not the easiest.